Debiased Inference for High-Dimensional Regression Models Based on Profile M-Estimation: Introduction

-The central idea of debiasing methods is to correct the bias of an initial estimator by projecting the residuals or the score function of the parameter of interest onto the space orthogonal to nuisance components, achieving the so-called Neyman orthogonality, which is also the essential property in other debiased machine learning methods.
-For example, the decorrelation method introduced by \citet{ning2017general} constructs a score function uncorrelated with the nuisance score, which can be calculated explicitly, and estimates it via a Dantzig-type estimator; \citet{chernozhukov2018double} and \citet{mackey2018orthogonal} employed Neyman orthogonal scores for two-stage treatment effect estimation in partially linear regression models; \citet{chernozhukov2022automaticcausal} studied debiased estimation of causal and structural effects via an automatic and nonparametric construction of the orthogonal score; \citet{farrell2020deep} proposed a two-stage automatic inference framework in which a machine-learning-enriched model is carried forward to a low-dimensional parameter of interest based on the Neyman orthogonal score construction.
-More recently, \citet{van2025automatic} developed an automatic debiased method for smooth functionals of nonparametric $M$-estimands by expressing the estimation error via the Hessian Riesz representation and estimating the representor automatically through a risk minimization problem.
+The central idea of debiasing methods is to correct the bias of an initial estimator by constructing a corrected score function for the parameter of interest that is orthogonal to the nuisance score, a property known as Neyman orthogonality \citep{foster2023orthogonal}.
+Neyman orthogonality ensures that the resulting estimator is insensitive to first-order perturbations in the nuisance parameters, enabling $\sqrt{n}$-consistent and asymptotically normal inference even when the nuisance parameters are estimated at slower rates.
+This property is central not only to classical debiasing methods but also to a broader class of debiased machine learning methods.
+For example, the decorrelation method introduced by \citet{ning2017general} constructs a score function uncorrelated with the nuisance score in closed form and estimates it via a Dantzig-type estimator; \citet{chernozhukov2018double} and \citet{mackey2018orthogonal} employed Neyman orthogonal scores for two-stage treatment effect estimation in partially linear regression models; \citet{chernozhukov2022automaticcausal} studied debiased estimation of causal and structural effects via an automatic and nonparametric construction of the orthogonal score; \citet{farrell2020deep} proposed a two-stage automatic inference framework in which a machine-learning-enriched model is carried forward to a low-dimensional parameter of interest based on the Neyman orthogonal score construction.
+More recently, \citet{van2025automatic} developed an automatic debiasing method for smooth functionals of nonparametric $M$-estimands by expressing the estimation error via the Hessian Riesz representation and automatically estimating the representor via a risk minimization problem.
+However, many existing debiasing methods require constructing these projections or the Neyman orthogonal score on a model-specific, case-by-case basis.
+Doing so requires detailed analytical knowledge of the model structure and its parameters, as well as the ability to derive projections onto specific high-dimensional spaces.
+Moreover, these methods generally assume that the parameter of interest and the nuisance parameters enter the model in a separable fashion, and they rely on the explicit construction of a loss function that satisfies Neyman orthogonality.
+In many practical settings, such closed-form projections do not exist or are intractable to derive analytically.
+Identifying the Neyman orthogonal score may then require numerically solving high-dimensional systems of equations, making computation unstable and prohibitively expensive.